 By looking at these factors and the estimated response rates of the campaign, a realistic consideration for the cost per response can be understood for the overall investment needed for the campaign.
-Estimates should be realistic with a benchmark for best and worse-case scenarios.
+Estimates should be realistic with a benchmark for best and worst-case scenarios.

-- What is the message
+- What the message is

 - How they can respond (the call to action)